FAQs

 The Province and First Nations have been conducting resource planning for the land in this area for many years, and extending the collaborative relationship to marine and coastal areas will improve consistency in the approach to resource management for the entire region.

-Q: How was MaPP funded?
+Q: How is MaPP funded?

 Q: How do MaPP and PNCIMA interact?